-Corrective Action: Remove all physical disks except for the last one added.
-Then proceed with deleting the virtual disks
+CorrectiveRemove all physical disks except for the last one added.
+Then proceed with deleting the virtual disks that are not needed.
+Remember to take account of the virtual disks that are currently being used.

-Virtual disk rebuild status in the BIOS Configuration Utility (<CTRL><R>) or in UEFI HII storage application.
+Virtual disk rebuild status in the BIOS Configuration Utility (<CTRL><R>) or in UEFI HII